sidwellr/schotter/schotter3.md

 Another advantage of a control panel that isn't quite so obvious is that is shows the values of the parameters used.
 Knowing them is essential if you ever need to replicate a particular output of the program.
 (Of course, that assumes that you record the values!
 Perhaps adding a way to save the parameters along with the image would be even better.)

-This is already really long, but building on the potential need to replicate a particular output, we should show the current random seed value in the panel and allow it to be changed.
+This is already long, but building on the potential need to replicate a particular output, we should show the current random seed value in the panel and allow it to be changed.
 We'll use another Text widget for the label and a TextBox widget for the value itself.

 We first add two more widget names to the widget_ids! macro: seed_label and seed_text.
 Then the following code to ui_event: